 Skip to main content

-Supporting LGBTIQ+ communities to become smokefree
+Supporting LGBTIQA+ communities to become smokefree

 Did you know: Smoking rates in the lesbian, gay, bisexual, transgender, intersex, queer and asexual (LGBTIQA+) communities are about double the national average?
-Quit is a culturally safe space.
-We're here to empower people in the LGBTIQA+ community who smoke to quit.
+Quit is a culturally safe space, here to empower people in the LGBTIQA+ community who smoke to quit.
 Quitline counsellors can also support you to quit vaping, or support you if you're using vapes to stop smoking.

-Our projects with the LGBTIQA+ community to raise awareness
+Quit's projects with the LGBTIQA+ community to raise awareness

-We have been working with LGBTIQA+ organisations, including Thorne Harbour HealthMinus 18 and Melbourne Queer Film Festival (MQFF) to raise awareness of high smoking rates in the LGBTIQA+ community.
+Quit worked with LGBTIQA+ organisations, including Thorne Harbour HealthMinus 18 and Melbourne Queer Film Festival (MQFF) to raise awareness of high smoking rates in the LGBTIQA+ community.

 Projects include: